melbaa/medusa/README.md

 ## Requirements
 The script assumes it has access to the internal IPs of the clusters/datastores, which means you have to be in the same VPN.

 The script assumes you have configured awscli for your account.
-Also needs dig, psql (postgresql client), mysql (mysql client)
+Also needs dig, psql (postgresql client), mysql (mysql client), influx (influxdb client), redis-cli (redis client).

 ## Installation
 Create a virtualenv with the libs in requirements.txt.